 Ofcom finally concluded that the demand for spectrum for higher duty cycle NRPs may also become more concrete over the coming year or two.
 Therefore, they proposed to review the authorisation approach in 2016 to take account of developments.
 This review could result in changes to how the UK authorise these devices.

+Call for information from potential stakeholders on cognitive radio enabled Short Range Devices

+The call for information from potential stakeholders collected the following information whereby it should be noted that the number of responses (13) has been very limited compared to other activities on SRDs in CEPT in general:

+Questions